Coral-Ann/CV/README.md

 ***Communicator***<br>
 As a freelance designer, I had to build strong relationships with my clients and understand their needs.
 This skill relates well to a consultancy role where I will also need to develop similar relationships with clients; however, instead of creating art, I will be coding for them.

-I have clear written and vocal communication skills; I recommend watching our demo day presentation of Seedle below to see this in action (David and I are speaking)!
+I have clear written and vocal communication skills; I recommend watching our demo day presentation of Seedle below to see this in action (David and I are speaking).
+Much of my early education was based on performing arts, which has proven an invaluable source of confidence and clarity for presentations and discussions.

 <div align="center">